 Sumário do artigo

-The home of Schalke will have a capacity of just under 50,000 for UEFA EURO 2024; top Gelsenkirchen tourist attractions include Nordsternpark.
+The home of Schalke will have a capacity of 50,000 for UEFA EURO 2024; top Gelsenkirchen tourist attractions include Nordsternpark.

 Conteúdo media do artigo

 In the heart of the industrial Ruhr district, Gelsenkirchen – with a population of 250,000 – was a city that owed its prosperity to coal mining and steelmaking (hence the nickname: 'City of a Thousand Fires').
 It also produces great footballers, via local club Schalke 04, and has more to offer besides.

 16/06: C3 vs C4